AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-templates.md

 >  When an administrator converts a task or issue to a project using a template, all settings for the template are determined by what’s already saved on the template.
 >

-### Template task settings configured by task preferences
+### Template task settings configured by task preferences {#template-task-settings-configured-by-task-preferences}

 When you create a template task, some of its settings are configured automatically by a correlating task preference.
 These settings are listed in the table below.